itsneufox/tapi/src/commands/start/README.md

 • omp-server.exe (Windows)
 • omp-server (Linux/macOS)

-Run "pawnctl init" to set up a new project with server files
+Run "tapi init" to set up a new project with server files
 ```

 #### Configuration File Not Found